 Oops (or whoops) is used for mild errors or social blunders.
 If you spill a glass of water, you might use this exclamation of chagrin for your mistake.
 On the other hand, if you break an invaluable heirloom vase, a stronger apology might be in order.

 My bad is a slang expression used to claim responsibility for a deed.
 If you bump someone on the street, you can say “my bad” to let them know you acknowledge your fault.
 My bad should only be used in casual speech or among friends.

 If you make a mistake, don’t worry.
 With so many new ways to say you’re sorry, you can apologize for your gaffes and goofs in style!
+You can evern write an apology letter.
 What’s your favorite way to say you’re sorry?